LESC-Unicamp/Supplementary-materials/Phase-behaviour-of-hard-clover-shaped-platelets/Monte-Carlo-algorithm/README.md

 </p>

 <p align="justify">
-  The <code>Floppy-box/</code> directory containd a fbox.dat file that described the properties of the unit cell of the densest configuration obtained using the Floppy Box MOnte Carlo (FBMC) method.
-Check the [Confiduration File](#conffile) for more information.
+  The <code>Floppy-box/</code> directory contains a <code>fbox.dat</code> file that describes the properties of the unit cell of the densest configuration obtained using the Floppy Box Monte Carlo (FBMC) method.
+See the <a href="#conffile">Configuration File</a> section for more information.
 </p>

 <p align="justify">